Hands-on Course in Tablet Technology

 Attendees include domestic and international cross-functional representatives (e.g. R&D management/technical/regulatory, QC, manufacturing, sales and marketing) from the pharmaceutical, dietary supplement, animal health and food industries; regulatory agencies (e.g. FDA, Health Canada) and raw material/equipment suppliers.

-The course was initiated in 1998 at the University of Tennessee College of Pharmacy by Dr. Atul Shukla and Dr. James Johnson.
+The original course was initiated in 1998 at the University of Tennessee College of Pharmacy by Dr. Atul Shukla and Dr. James Johnson.
 It then moved to the University of Mississippi School of Pharmacy in 2013 under the direction of Mr. Ed Brunson, program director, Dr. Mike Repka and Dr. Soumyajit Majumdar of the Department of Pharmaceutics and Drug Delivery.
-The course has been offered more than 50 times over the past 20 years.
+Upon Brunson’s retirement, Dr. Bill McLaughlin became the program director.
+It has been offered more than 50 times over the past 20 years.